DanielBok/copulae/README.md

 # Copulae

+Probably the second most popular copula package in Python. 😣

 Copulae is a package used to model complex dependency structures.
 Copulae implements common and popular copula structures to bind multiple univariate streams of data together.
 All copula implemented are multivariate by default.

 ###### Versions